2020/21 Full-time Undergraduate course

 By introducing students to the principles of building content systems, considering structured forms of relational content, and working with external content sources through APIs, students are given the building blocks to build more dynamic material, which will help them in their final year.

 On completion of this module students will have gained an awareness and understanding of the rich potential that digital product design offers.
-Through this context they will also have been introduced to the wide range of product design and business modelling methods needed by the contemporary interactive designer.
+Through this context they will also have been introduced to the wide range of product design and business modelling methods needed by the contemporary interaction designer.

 This module looks beyond the technical 'how' of interaction design and explores questions relating to 'why'.
 Starting with users and their needs, the module investigates the experiential aspects and emotional perception of the things we create as designers.